khrome/ascii-art/README.md

 Render a string using a figlet font and add that to the buffer.
 There is a batch version of this function which does not chain and takes an array( `.strings()`).

 <table><tr><td colspan="3">
-	Change "Some Text" to be formatted using the `doom.flf` font
+	Change "Some Text" to be formatted using the `doom.flf` font, which it will load from the predefined localtion (defaults to `/Fonts`)
 </td></tr><tr><td valign="top">
 <details><summary> JS </summary><p>